 Mr. Layt was named President, Applebee's Business Unit in February 2014.
-He previously held the position of Senior Vice President, Operations from January 2012 to February 2014.
+He previously held the position of Senior Vice President, Operations of Applebee's from January 2012 to February 2014.
 Prior to joining the Corporation, Mr. Layt served as Chief Operating Officer and Executive Vice President of Buffets, Inc. from January 2008 to January 2012.
 He previously held senior management positions at other companies in the restaurant industry, including YUM!
 Brands, Inc. and Tricon Global Restaurants, Inc.

-Mr. del Olmo was appointed to the position of Senior Vice President, International in December 2013.
-He previously served as senior vice president and managing director at Wyndham Hotel Group for Wyndham Worldwide from May 2011 until December 2013 and brand senior vice president, TRYP by Wyndham from April 2010 until December 2013.
+Mr. del Olmo was appointed to the position of President of the International Group in February 2015.
+He previously served as Senior Vice President, International from December 2013 to February 2015.
+He served as senior vice president and managing director at Wyndham Hotel Group for Wyndham Worldwide from May 2011 until December 2013 and brand senior vice president, TRYP by Wyndham from April 2010 until December 2013.
 Mr. del Olmo also served in various senior management positions while at Wyndham including senior vice president, chief performance officer, vice president, global strategy and innovation, and vice president, international marketing and strategy from December 2002 to April 2010.
 Prior to joining Wyndham, Mr. del Olmo served in various international marketing positions at Amadeus Global Travel Distribution and Melia Hotels International.